-Information concerning the directors and board committees of CIBC is found on pages 34 to 37 of the 2009 AAR.
+Information concerning the directors and board committees of CIBC is found on pages 22 to 24 of the 2010 AR.

-All of the directors have held their business affiliations indicated on page 37 of the 2009 AAR for the past five years with the exception of the following:
+All of the directors have held their business affiliations indicated on page 24 of the 2010 AR for the past five years with the exception of the following:

-- (i) Luc Desjardins who was President & Chief Executive Officer of Transcontinental Inc. from 2000 to 2008; - (ii) Nicholas D. Le Pan who was the Superintendent of Financial Institutions of Canada from 2001 to 2006; - (iii) John P. Manley who was Counsel, McCarthy Tétrault LLP from 2004 to October 2009 and in public service from his election to Parliament in 1988 until 2004; - (iv) Jane L. Peverett who was with British Columbia Transmission Corporation as President & Chief Executive Officer from 2005 to January 2009 and Chief Financial Officer from 2003 to 2005; - (v) Leslie Rahl who was President of Capital Market Risk Advisors, Inc. from 1994 to 2009; - (vi) Robert J. Steacy who was Executive Vice President & Chief Financial Officer of Torstar Corporation from 2002 to 2005; and - (vii) Ronald W. Tysoe who was Vice-Chair of Macy's Inc (formerly Federated Department Stores Inc.) from 1990 to October 2006 and Senior Advisor of Perella Weinberg Partners LP from 2006 to September 2007.
+- (i) Jalynn H. Bennett was previously President of Jalynn H. Bennett and Associates Ltd. until July 2010; - (ii) Dominic D'Alessandro was previously President and Chief Executive Officer of Manulife Financial Corporation from 1994 to 2009; - (iii) Luc Desjardins was previously President & Chief Executive Officer of Transcontinental Inc. from 2000 to 2008; - (iv) Nicholas D. Le Pan was previously the Superintendent of Financial Institutions of Canada from 2001 to 2006; - (v) John P. Manley was previously Counsel, McCarthy Tétrault LLP from 2004 to October 2009; - (vi) Jane L. Peverett was previously President & Chief Executive Officer of British Columbia Transmission Corporation from 2005 to January 2009; - (vii) Leslie Rahl was previously President and Founder of Capital Market Risk Advisors, Inc. from 1994 to 2009; and - (viii)Ronald W. Tysoe was previously Senior Advisor of Perella Weinberg Partners LP from 2006 to October 2007 and Vice-Chair of Macy's Inc (formerly Federated Department Stores Inc.) from 1990 to October 2006.

 Directors are elected annually.
-Under the Bank Act and CIBC's By-laws, a director's term expires at the close of the next annual meeting of common shareholders, which is scheduled on February 25, 2010.
+Under the Bank Act and CIBC's By-laws, a director's term expires at the close of the next annual meeting of common shareholders, which is scheduled on April 28, 2011.